For civilians and military: Russian drones will have a new technical vision system

 Own software is already being developed for the new system, while it is at the prototyping stage.
 A sample is being prepared for testing.
 This was made possible thanks to a grant of 1 million rubles from the Foundation for Assistance to Innovations.

 In the future, we plan to introduce artificial intelligence (AI) into this system.
 With its help, you can perform almost any task, both for civilian and military purposes.
-It will be possible to reprogram depending on the scope of use.
-We are more focused on agricultural machinery, but in general the development has unlimited use.
+It can be reprogrammed depending on the scope of use.
+We are more focused on agricultural machinery, but in general, the development has unlimited use.

 Dmitry Rodionov, representative of the NovSU development team